 We are extremely happy to support members and find the UKVI officials with whom we deal responsive and professional.
 However, often members contact us very late in the process or after an application has been rejected.

-We ask members to start as early as possible, ideally contacting Stuart Brown two months before the planned visit.
+We ask members to start as early as possible, ideally contacting Chad Morse two months before the planned visit.

 Our contacting UKVI at the last minute is unlikely to result in a visa being granted and undermines our collective agency in legitimately holding the UK Government to account in instances where visa applications from Malawi are mishandled.